 Boston Scientific reported a $5 million loss in the third quarter of 2013, and has undergone several rounds of restructuring.
 In addition to problems with mesh devices, the company has also been facing litigation arising from problems with other medical devices, including implantable defibrillators.

 Patients affected by Boston Scientific vaginal mesh products may pursue compensation as part of multidistrict litigation or may pursue individual cases.
-Call the Law Offices of Jeffrey S. Glassman to discuss your rights.
+Call the Jeffrey Glassman Injury Lawyers to discuss your rights.